Andrey885/RL_Maze/README.md

   Where the force should be directed?
 It should be directed into minimizing the potential *U(q)* at each point *q*.
 In contrast with the initial free energy *F*, the potential *U(q)* is a mechanical term - free energy at each state is a single value for the whole system, while potential is a function of coordinates, fixed for any system state.

   What is the physical equivallent for this task?
 Let's imagine a slide at the waterpark.
-The potential *U(q)* is exatly the form of that slide.
-At each moment a human inside the slope moves towards the gradient descent, guided by the **principle of least action**, or principle of minimal free energy, which is equivallent.
+The potential *U(q)* is exactly the form of that slide.
+At each moment a human inside the slope moves towards the gradient descent of *U(q)*, guided by the **principle of least action**, or principle of minimal free energy, which is equivallent.
 It might be shown that this trajectory is the fastest way to get to the final point.

   * **What the problem of shortest path in the maze is transformed into in this notation?**